houstoncardinal/nurse-scribe-swift/ENTERPRISE_EVALUATION.md

 ### 🎉 **CONCLUSION**

-**The NovaCare application is FULLY ENTERPRISE READY with all critical features implemented and tested.**
+**The Raha application is FULLY ENTERPRISE READY with all critical features implemented and tested.**

 **No Missing Enterprise Features Identified** - The application includes:
 - Complete voice recognition and AI processing capabilities